anthfuller/F7-LAS/.github/PULL_REQUEST_TEMPLATE.md

 Describe the purpose of this PR in 2–3 sentences.

 ## Alignment With F7-LAS
-Which part(s) of the framework does this relate to?
+Which part(s) of the model does this relate to?

 - [ ] Layer 1 — System Prompt
 - [ ] Layer 2 — RAG / Grounding